johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 (40:01 - 41:12)
 Ruth: We were involved with that.

-Alexis: And then, I guess, did you, so you were, you grew up in the city, in Johnstown, like downtown Johnstown
+Alexis: And then, I guess, did you, so you were, you grew up in the city, in Johnstown, like downtown Johnstown.

 Ruth: Right